everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

 # `v0.2.5`: First stable integrated KG release, improving ROBOKOP integration, first version of Matrix CLI, and enhancing pipeline control

 This release of the Matrix Platform focuses on improving developer experience and enhancing data integration and pipeline control.
-We introduce a new command-line interface (CLI), integrate the ROBOKOP knowledge graph, and provide more granular control over pipeline execution.
+We introduce a new command-line interface (CLI), integrate the ROBOKOP knowledge graph with RTX-KG2 (v2.7.3)[^1], and provide more granular control over pipeline execution.

 <!-- more -->